rulewis/journey-optimizer.en/help/using/offers/offers-e2e.md

 Now you must create a decision that will combine placements with the personalized offers and the fallback offer you just created.

-This combination will be used by the Offer Decisioning engine to find the best offer for a specific profile, in this example based on the priority and decision rule you assigned to each offer.
+This combination will be used by the Offer Decisioning engine to find the best offer for a specific profile: in this example, it will be based on the priority and decision rule you assigned to each offer.

 To create and configure an offer decision, follow the main steps below: